Basis-Theory/basistheory-integration-guides/collections/guides/quickstarts/quickstart_nodejs.md

 ### Step 2.1: Install the `axios` npm package

 To simplify our request to Basis Theory, we will install a helper package called `axios`.
-This package simplifies HTTP requests in Node.js.
+Axios is a promise-based HTTP client for Node.js.
 ```bash
     npm install axios
 ```

 ### Step 2.2 Import the `axios` dependency in your script

 The simplest form of securing data with Basis Theory is through our API with a JSON body.
-In Node.js, this requires a few different libraries to make an API call.
-At the top of your file, you’ll import the following dependencies:
+In Node.js, you can start with just an HTTP client libary, such as Axios.
+At the top of your file, add the following import statement(s):

 ```js
 const axios = require('axios');